Haku Vodka

 The Design

 The product design harmonizes the Japanese traditional aesthetic with an evolving modernity.
-To convey it as a Japanese Craft Vodka, we use Japanese material with a touch of artisanal quality — simple and pure.
-Through the curved lines on the bottle, we represent the stream glistening through Japanese nature and Japan’s four seasons.
-The label design consists of Junpaku (pure-white) washi paper — representing the beauty of Japanese white rice, which is the soul of this vodka — and Kanji calligraphy “Haku” with sumi ink, as well as red and gold colors only.
+To convey it as a Japanese Craft Vodka, we use Japanese materials with a touch of artisanal quality – simple and pure.
+The bottle is embossed with a pattern inspired by organically moving rice stems.
+This fluid, life-like pattern expresses the value of Haku vodka, which is both smooth and complex and portrays the way rice is polished to reveal its brilliance.
+The label design consists of Junpaku (pure-white) washi paper – representing the beauty of Japanese white rice, which is the soul of this vodka.
+The pearlescent label expresses the brilliance unveiled through the process of polishing the white rice.
+The Kanji calligraphy “Haku” with sumi ink, as well as red and gold flourishes.
 The result: a minimal and modern Japanese design, free of unnecessary adornments.

 Elevate Your Cocktails